-Despite the potential utility of synthetic data to promote data sharing in the field of CSD, this approach is not widely known or adopted in the field.
-Data commonly collected in CSD research poses unique challenges, including smaller sample sizes than are typically recommended for synthetic data generation and a wide range of outcomes and analyses (Borders et al., 2022; Gaeta & Brydges, 2020).
-Therefore, the present study aimed to examine the utility of synthetic data generation with open datasets from the ‘Big Nine’ American Speech-Language-Hearing Association (ASHA) domains.
-We hypothesized that synthetic datasets would maintain the statistical properties and relationships (i.e., p-value and effect size) of the original datasets, and that synthetic data would remain stable when generating multiple datasets.
-A secondary goal was to provide a framework to describe considerations when sharing data, thereby addressing concerns regarding researcher knowledge and participant confidentiality in open data.
+Despite its potential to enhance data sharing in the field of CSD, synthetic data is not widely known or adopted in the field.
+Data commonly collected in CSD research poses unique challenges, including smaller sample sizes than are typically recommended for synthetic data generation and a wide range of study designs, outcomes, and analyses (Borders et al., 2022; Gaeta & Brydges, 2020).
+Moreover, reproducible workflows that detail important steps for data wrangling or statistical modeling are rarely provided in publications, further hindering transparency and reproducibility.

+To address this gap, the present study aimed to explore the feasibility and preliminary utility of synthetic data generation in CSD.
+We applied synthetic data methods to open datasets from the ‘Big Nine’ American Speech-Language-Hearing Association (ASHA) domains and hypothesized that synthetic datasets would preserve both the statistical properties (general utility) and the inferential results (specific utility) of the original data.
+It’s important to recognize that synthetic data must be evaluated on a case-by-case basis and that the utility of the datasets included in this manuscript may not apply to one’s own dataset.
+To this end, the broad goal of the current investigation was to provide a proof-of-concept to the interested reader.

 Method